VynDev/json-parser/README.md

 ### Steps (Linux)

 ```
-premake5 gmake
+premake5 gmake # if you want to generate a .so/.dll, add --kind=shared
 make
 ```
-The lib is located at bin/libjson-parser.a.
 You can run the tests:
 ```
 premake5 tests